Master (naval): Transition to commissioned officer

-United States Navy
+United States

 Master, originally sailing master, was a historic warrant officer rank of the United States Navy, above that of a midshipman, after 1819 passed midshipman, after 1862 ensign, and below a lieutenant.

 Some masters were appointed to command ships, with the rank of master commandant.
 In 1837, sailing master was renamed master, master commandant was renamed commander, and some masters were commissioned as officers, formally "master in line for promotion" to distinguish them from the warrant masters who would not be promoted.

 After 1855, passed midshipmen who were graduates of the Naval Academy filled the positions of master.
 Both the commissioned officer rank of master and warrant officer rank of master were maintained until both were merged into the current rank of lieutenant, junior grade on 3 March 1883.

 In 1862 masters wore a gold bar for rank insignia, which became a silver bar in 1877.
 In 1881 they started wearing sleeve stripes of one 1/2 in and one 1/4 in strip of gold lace, still used for the rank of lieutenant, junior grade.

-Master as a non-commissioned officer rank

-France

-Within the French Navy, there exists a number of "master" ranks.